jongpie/CustomMetadataSaver/README.md

 ---

-## Updating & Deploying CMDT Records Using the LWC custom-metadata-table
+## Use Included LWC to Update CMDT Records

 The included lwc `custom-metadata-table` is designed to work specifically with CMDT records.
 It includes 2 properties that you can set within Flow or your own lwc